Teless/ChiefMastermind/README.md

 <h3 id="guessStatus">Guess status</h3>
 A guess can have the following status:
-- VALID_GUESS: the player made a valid guess but didn't solve the secrect
+- VALID_GUESS: the player made a valid guess but didn't solve the secret
 - WAITING_OTHER_PLAYERS_GUESSES: the player has to wait for the other players guesses of the round
 - NOT_IN_THE_GAME: the player is not in the game
 - INVALID_GUESS: the guess contains invalid characters or don't have the size of the secret